christinto/motomart/README.md

     ganache-cli test blockchain on port 8545

-    - ganache-cli --noVMErrorsOnRPCResponse
+    `ganache-cli --noVMErrorsOnRPCResponse`

-2. Truffle compile & Truffle migrate
+2. Truffle Compile and Migrate

+    `Truffle compile`

+    `Truffle migrate`

+3. Install dependencies

+    `npm install`

 3. Connect metamask to ganache-cli

-    Metamask should be connected to the local ganache-cli environment on port 8545.
+    * Metamask should be connected to the local ganache-cli environment on port 8545.

-    Select Private Network - localhost:8545
+    * Select Private Network - localhost:8545

-    Metamask will inject the account into the app
+    * Metamask will inject the account into the app

-4. Start lite-server by invoking npm run dev
+4. Start lite-server

-    lite-server is setup in bs-config.json to serve the files required.
+    * lite-server is setup in bs-config.json to serve the files required.

+     `npm run dev`

-5. Browse to URL - localhost:3000 to run app
+5. Browse to URL in browser

+    `localhost:3000`